Breazile/MandoPuter/README.md

 ## Troubleshooting

 If you do not see anything on the display, check the onboard LED to see if the code is running properly.
-If you see a blue or red flashing LED then there is an error in the code.
-If that happens try updating CircuitPython, and be sure you copied **ALL** the files from the ZIP Source folder to the CIRCUITPY drive.
-You might also have an error in the code (code.py) if you have made a mistake, so try using the unmodified one from the ZIP file.
+If you see a blue or red flashing LED, there is an error in the code.
+Here are some steps to troubleshoot the issue:

+1. **Update CircuitPython:**
+   - Ensure you are using a compatible version of CircuitPython (8.0.0-Beta6 to 8.2.7).
+If not, update your board with the correct version from the [CircuitPython](https://circuitpython.org/) website.

+2. **Verify File Copy:**
+   - Make sure you copied **ALL** the files from the ZIP to the CIRCUITPY drive.
+This includes `code.py`, libraries, and any other necessary files.

+3. **Check for Code Errors:**
+   - If you have modified `code.py` and encounter issues, try using the unmodified version from the ZIP to see if the problem persists.
+This can help identify if the issue is due to a customization error.

+4. **Power Supply:**
-You may power the board from the USB port, so try running it with the battery removed to isolate a battery related problem.
+   - Try running the board with the battery removed and powered via the USB port to isolate any battery-related problems.

+5. **Use Recommended Parts:**
-Other brands of LCDs may require different polarity in the SPI communication signaling.
-Please stick to the linked parts for best results.
+   - Other brands of LCDs may require different polarity in the SPI communication signaling.
+For best results, use the linked parts above.

+6. **Enable Debugging:**
+   - If your board supports it, you may set `DEBUG_SERIAL` to `1` in `code.py` to enable debugging messages.
+Then listen using a serial terminal, such as putty.

+By following these steps, you can troubleshoot and resolve common issues that might arise during setup and operation.
+If problems persist, consult the [troubleshooting page](https://learn.adafruit.com/adafruit-esp32-s3-feather/troubleshooting) for additional help.

 ## Want to know more?